AndunHH/spacemouse/README.md

 Read and follow the instructions throughout the config.h file and write down your results.
 Recompile after every step.

-1. Check and correct your pin out -> Refer to the pictures in the (Electronics)[#electronics] section below.
+1. Check and correct your pin out -> Refer to the pictures in the [Electronics](#electronics) section below.
 2. Tune dead zone to avoid jittering
 3. Getting min and max values for your joysticks
 	- There is a semi-automatic approach, which returns you the minimum and maximum values seen within 15s.